A dressed singlet-triplet qubit in germanium: Initialization and readout of two spins

 \begin{supfigure*}[!htp]

-{\textbf{Single spin initialization and readout fidelity.} \textbf{a.} Initialization and readout sequences of the \updowntilde~state. \textbf{b.} Calibration of the timing of single qubit gates.
+{\textbf{Single spin initialization and readout fidelity.} \textbf{a.}~Initialization and readout sequences of the \updowntilde{} state. \textbf{b.}~Calibration of the timing of single qubit gates.
 (Upper) Drive pulse duration versus the number of consecutive $\pi/2$ pulses applied.
-(Lower) Fourier transform revealing the oscillation speed, in units of number of $\pi$/2 pulses, from where the duration of a full and half rotation can be extracted. \textbf{c.} Initialization and readout (SPAM) fidelity estimation after performing and I and X pulse on Q1.} \end{supfigure*}
+(Lower) Fourier transform revealing the oscillation speed, in units of number of $\pi$/2 pulses, from where the duration of a full and half rotation can be extracted.
+Current is plotted in arbitrary units (a.u.). \textbf{c.}~Initialization and readout (SPAM) fidelity estimation after performing and I and X pulse on Q1.} \end{supfigure*}